The Initial Command: Release

 Since the 1987 release of The Initial Command, the album has been re-issued several times.
 American label ROIR released the album in 1990 on cassette with a different cover.
 It was the first release of the album in the United States and the second Front Line Assembly album released by ROIR after the band's second album State of Mind.
 British label Third Mind followed in 1992 with a licensed CD version in the United States.
-Los Angeles-based Cleopatra's and German Zoth Ommog's release in 1997 contained two new tracks and new cover art.
+Los Angeles–based Cleopatra's and German Zoth Ommog's release in 1997 contained two new tracks and new cover art.
 This re-release incorrectly listed the second track "Core" as "Intelligence Dream" while the liner notes have the correct title.
 "Complexity" and "Core" appear to be new songs at the time of release.
-Cleopatra re-issued a remastered version of the album on September 3, 2022 on vinyl and with the two bonus tracks on CD.
+Polish label Mecanica issued a vinyl edition of the 1997 release in summer 2002, while Cleopatra re-issued a remastered version of the album on September 3, 2022 on vinyl and with the two bonus tracks on CD.